maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 To avoid this issue, **[stable-ids.txt](stable-ids.txt)** file is used, which is automatically updated during skin build process with the new styles/attributes you add to your skin.
 Be sure to keep this file around.
 The file initially contains the sample skin IDs (which won't generally interfere with your IDs).

+### Custom/Loadable Fonts
+Poweramp (build 842+) supports custom fonts from **res/fonts**.
+See https://developer.android.com/guide/topics/ui/look-and-feel/fonts-in-xml for details on Android custom fonts usage.
+If you use font family .xml file, don't forget to add both android: and app: prefixed properties.
+The app: values are used on Androids prior 8.

+Please note that font files (.ttf/.otf) should be named with lowercase latin, 0-9, and "_" characters only.
+For example OpenSans-Bold.ttf should be renamed to opensans_bold.ttf.
+This is Android resources builder requirement.

+Poweramp control/view styles have separate layer of TextAppearance styling (same as core Android widgets do), which can be modified independently of other styles.
+See sample skin font option implementations: **[values/sample_skin_open_sans.xml](app/src/main/res/values/sample_skin_open_sans.xml)**, **[values/sample_skin_ununtu.xml](app/src/main/res/values/sample_skin_ubuntu.xml)** and Poppin

 ### Difference vs Poweramp v2 skins
 * Poweramp v2 skins are not compatible with Poweramp v3, Poweramp v3 skins are not compatible with Poweramp v2
 * Poweramp v2 skins relied on skin provided layout xmls, v3 skins rely on style redefinitions, layouts xmls can't be changed by skin (except for few injected specific **merge_** layouts)